ElkanaRahadian/images-in-readme/README.md

 ## Features
 - Adding images to Readme.md
-- Just drag and drop in selected repository
+- Drag and drop in selected repository
 - No external image hosting needed

 ## Setup & Installation